Tank Carradine

-Cornellius "Tank" Carradine (born February 18, 1990) is a former American football defensive end.
-He was drafted by the San Francisco 49ers in the second round of the 2013 NFL Draft.
-He played college football at Florida State.
+Cornellius "Tank" Carradine (born February 18, 1990) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Florida State Seminoles and was selected by the San Francisco 49ers in the second round of the 2013 NFL draft.

-Early years
+Early life

 Carradine was born in Cincinnati, Ohio.
 He attended Taft High School in Cincinnati, and played high school football for the Taft Senators.

 College career

 Carradine initially attended Butler Community College.
 He transferred to Florida State University, where he played for coach Jimbo Fisher's Florida State Seminoles football team in 2011 and 2012.
 Carradine totaled 11 sacks in 11 games in 2012, and suffered a season-ending torn ACL injury in November 2012.

 Professional career

 San Francisco 49ers

-The San Francisco 49ers selected Carradine in the second round, with the 40th overall pick, of the 2013 NFL Draft.
+The San Francisco 49ers selected Carradine in the second round, with the 40th overall pick, of the 2013 NFL draft.

 On August 27, 2013, he was placed on the reserve/non-football injury list.
 On October 29, 2013, he was activated and placed on the 53-man active roster.

 In the 2016 offseason, Carradine moved to outside linebacker and put his weight down to 273 pounds.
 On September 6, 2016, Carradine signed a one-year contract extension with the 49ers through 2018.

 On September 25, 2017, Carradine was placed on injured reserve with a high ankle sprain.
 He was activated off injured reserve to the active roster on November 25, 2017.